Unmarried Couples, Debt, and Property

 Cohabitation agreements say what happens to property, money, and debts.
-They are a good idea anytime you are living with your partner long-term or are combining and sharing income and assets.
+They are a good idea anytime you are living with your partner long-term or are sharing income and assets.
 The longer you are together the more important it is to have a cohabitation agreement.

 They can be very important when there are big financial differences between you and your partner.
 Like when one person makes the money and owns the home while the other person stays at home and cares for the children.

 There are other ways to show your rights to property and money, but it can be more difficult and may involve more court time than a simple cohabitation agreement.

 Your agreement needs to be written and signed.
 Your agreement must also include “consideration.”
 Consideration means that something is given for something else.
 For example, you share your partner’s income in exchange for staying home to care for the children.
 Consideration does not have to be equal.
 It is up to you what you want it to be, you just need to give details about it in the agreement.

 It is generally not a good idea to mention your sexual relationship in the cohabitation agreement.
 A court may not enforce an agreement that uses a sexual relationship as consideration for the agreement, so it is better to just leave it out.

 Courts will only enforce cohabitation agreements when the relationship is over.
 Skip adding things about who will do what chores or pay which bills while you are together.
 You can make your own, separate agreement about who will do what in your household, but courts will not enforce these agreements.